pencer-io/pencer-io.github.io/_posts/2020-04-05-ctf-htb-lame.md

 uid=0(root) gid=0(root)
 ```

-Can now get the flags as above now.
+I can now get the user and root flags as above now.